helidon-io/helidon/docs/mp/reactivemessaging/introduction.md

 Consuming method can function in two ways:

-- consume every message coming from the stream connected to the [channels](#channels) - invoked per each message
+- consume every message coming from the stream connected to the [channels][channels] - invoked per each message
 - prepare reactive stream’s subscriber and connect it to the channel - invoked only once during the channel construction

 Example consuming every message from channel example-channel-2: